 If you try this Vegan Sweet Potato Casserole with Maple Pecan Topping please let me know in the comment section below, or tag me on instagram with the hashtag #jessicainthekitchen!
 For more exclusive recipes follow me on Instagram AND on Snapchat: jessinkitchen.

-MORE VEGETARIAN THANKSGIVING RECIPES
+MORE THANKSGIVING SIDE DISHES

 More Delicious Guilt Free Thanksgiving Recipes From Around the Web